Natalia Ponce de León: Public outcry and new law

 Her case was not an isolated incident.
 Three years before the attack took place, Colombia reported one of the highest rates of acid attacks per capita in the world.
 However, there was not an effective law in place until Ponce de León's campaign took off in the months after her attack.

 The new law, which is named after her, defines acid attacks as a specific crime and increases maximum sentences to 50 years in jail for convicted offenders.
 The law also aims to provide victims with better state medical care including reconstructive surgery and psychological therapy.
 Ponce de León expressed hope that the new law would act as a deterrent against future attacks.

 Media coverage

-Ponce de León bravely spoke publicly with a protective mask during her campaigning.
+Initially, Ponce de León spoke publicly with a protective mask during her campaigning.
 However, she decided to show her face when the book El renacimiento de Natalia Ponce de León (The Rebirth of Natalia Ponce de León), which tells her story, was published in April 2015.